dfelinto/blender-manual/manual/render/eevee/materials/nodes_support.rst

    some of the outputs are supported in particular cases.
    This node makes it possible to tweak indirect lighting in the shader.

-   Only a subset of the outputs is supported and the ray depth does not exactly have the same meaning:
+   Only a subset of the outputs is supported and the ray depth does not exactly have the same meaning.
+   In order for *Is Camera*, *Is Shadow*, *Is Diffuse*, and *Is Glossy* outputs to work the object must be inside an :doc:`Irradiance Volume </render/eevee/light_probes/irradiance_volumes>` and bake :doc:`/render/eevee/render_settings/indirect_lighting`.

    - *Is Camera*: Supported.
    - *Is Shadow*: Supported.